-Very rarely do I read memoirs, particularly from unknown writers, but admit And You May Find Yourself was a rip-roaring read.
+Very rarely do I read memoirs, particularly from unknown writers, but I’ll fess up and admit that And You May Find Yourself was a rip-roaring read.
 The story follows the trials and tribulations of a Scottish lad called Paul Dalgarno who moves from Glasgow to Melbourne with his Australian born wife Jess.
 It is an émigré tale of sorts but one with so much humour that I literally had to stifle my chortles so I didn’t wake my wife while I read it late into the night.

-Dalgarno sets the tone with this..
+Dalgarno sets the tone with lines this..

 In Glasgow, before buying our dream apartment, we’d lived in a flat above an Indian restaurant.
 The bathroom carpet was piss-hard, rife with the smell of unseen cocks.